dtcarls/wordle-discord-scoreboard/README.md

-# wordle-discord-scoreboard
-discord bot to keep track of wordle scores
+tracks wordle scores in discord